andrewwestling/dotfiles/README.md

 ## oh-my-zsh

+> ℹ️ Should be able to deprecate this with mackup

 ```zsh
 $ sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

 ## zsh

+> ℹ️ Should be able to deprecate this with mackup

 Include the `zshrc` from this repository by adding this to the local `~/.zshrc`: